foundriesio/docs/source/zephyr/getting-started.rst

 Flash the Application
 ---------------------

-.. warning:: This functionality isn't supported yet, but will work
-             this way when it's ready.

 Now you'll flash the application to your board.

 If you're using 96Boards Nitrogen, plug it into your computer via USB, then run this from the the Zephyr MicroPlatform directory::

-  ./genesis flash TODO-APP
+  ./genesis flash mcuboot/samples/zephyr/hello-world

 If you're using another board, make sure it's connected, and use this instead::

-  ./genesis flash -b your_board TODO-APP
+  ./genesis flash -b your_board mcuboot/samples/zephyr/hello-world

 Congratulations; you've just flashed a bootloader and cryptographically signed application binaries\ [#signatures]_ you built in the previous step onto your board!

-From now on, when you power on or reset the board, the bootloader will run first.
-It will check the signature on the application binary.
-If the signature is valid for the given binary, will run the application itself.
+(If you want to know more, see :ref:`rtos-flash`.)

 Test the Application
 --------------------

-..
-Note that this section doesn't apply if you're using zephyr-fota-hawkbit.

 You're now ready to test the application itself.